RyanDaDeng/laravel-google-recaptcha-v3/README.md

   {!!
 GoogleReCaptchaV3::init() !!}
 ```

-#### Blade for Background (optional)
+#### Running script on every page (optional)

 It's recommended to include reCAPTCHA v3 on every page which can help you get the most context about interactions for analytics.
+You just need to enable the config:

 ``` php
    ...